 The light intensity detected by the photodiodes is often modulated at some frequency Ω .
 Generally the light has harmonics at multiples of Ω .
-As the photoelectric emission rate is proportional to the light intensity, the average photocurrent is also modulated
+As the photoelectric emission rate is proportional to the light intensity, the average photocurrent is also modulated where γ is the phase of the signal relative to the local oscillator.
+Note that the instantaneous photocurrent i(t) and hence its average value is always positive.
+This is due to the fact that the photocurrent is produced in the negatively biased photodiode.
+The charge can flow only in one direction.

-$$I(t) = I_0 + I_1 \sin(\Omega t + \gamma) + I_2 \cos 2\Omega t, \qquad (36)$$ part of the photocurrent.
+$$I(t) = I_0 + I_1 \sin(\Omega t + \gamma) + I_2 \cos 2\Omega t, \tag{36}$$ part of the photocurrent.
 We consider only components of I(t) that contribute to the noise.
 Thus we will be dealing with the photocurrent in the absence of signal